samneirinck/cemono/README.markdown

 ## Using CryMono
 In order to use CryMono, you'll need to download the latest core directory structure from our Downloads page; https://github.com/inkdev/CryMono/downloads.

-### Using CryMono in an existing CryENGINE project
+### Documentation
-See the article on our Wiki here; https://github.com/inkdev/CryMono/wiki/Integrating-CryMono-into-an-existing-CryENGINE-project
+For instructions on all things CryMono, see our Confluence setup here; http://docs.inkdev.net/display/CryMono/Home

 ### Samples